High Protein Foods for Birds

 Absolutely.
 While they drink sugar nectar for energy, they get essential protein by catching and eating thousands of tiny insects and spiders.

-What is the cheapest high protein bird food?
+What is the cheapest high-protein bird food?

 For backyard feeders, black-oil sunflower seeds often offer the best value.
 For pet birds, supplementing with home-cooked eggs or lentils is a very affordable way to increase protein.